Skip to content

 How to Clean a Deli Slicer

-A deli slicer is a valuable tool in both commercial and home kitchens, making food preparation faster and more efficient.
+A deli slicer is a valuable piece of meat processing equipment in both commercial and home kitchens, making food preparation faster and more efficient.

 However, without regular cleaning, a used commercial meat slicer can quickly become a breeding ground for bacteria like Listeria and Salmonella, posing serious health risks.